Tearsheet

 Dorith Hakim, President and Chief Executive Officer

-Dorith Hakim was named President and Chief Executive Officer of CPI Aero in March 2022.
-She has diverse and extensive experience in the aerospace industry.
-Most recently, she served as Group Vice President of Parker Hannifin Aerospace, where she directed the global supply chain for 11 divisions, 25 manufacturing sites, and two joint ventures.
-Before joining Parker Hannifin, Ms. Hakim was at Triumph Group, first as Vice President, Corporate Program Management and Operations Excellence, and prior to that, as Vice President, Program Management Precision Components.
-She also served as Director of Aftermarket Operations at Sikorsky Aircraft, Inc. Ms. Hakim held various capacities at Bell Helicopter for over 21 years, including Program Director of helicopter product lines and Director of strategic sourcing and supply chain management.
+Dorith Hakim was appointed President and Chief Executive Officer of CPI Aero in March 2022.
+She possesses diverse and extensive experience within the aerospace industry.
+Prior to her role at CPI Aero, Ms. Hakim served as Group Vice President of Parker Hannifin Aerospace, where she managed global supply chain operations across 11 divisions, 25 manufacturing sites, and two joint ventures, overseeing $1.9 billion in spending.
+Before joining Parker Hannifin, she held positions at Triumph Group, including Vice President of Corporate Program Management and Operations Excellence, and Vice President of Program Management Precision Components.
+Ms. Hakim also spent over two decades at Bell Helicopter in various leadership capacities.

 Jay Mulhall, Vice President of Business Development

-Jay Mulhall has over 30 years of experience in the aerospace industry.
+Jay Mulhall has more than 30 years of experience within the aerospace industry.

 AI Analysis | Feedback